-Reproduction means procreation.
+Reproduction means creation.
 It is not necessary for an organism to reproduce to stay alive.
-But for the continuance of life on earth, reproduction is inevitable.
-Organisms ensure themselves be a part of the ecosystem through the process of reproduction.
-In this life process, one or more new offspring are produced from parent organisms.
+But for the continuity of life on earth, reproduction is inevitable.
+Organisms ensure themselves to be a part of the ecosystem through the process of reproduction.
+In this life process, one or more new offsprings are produced from the parent organisms.
 Do organisms create exact copies of themselves?
 No, there is always a chance of variation.
 Before we talk about variation, we need to know what exactly reproduction is and what are the processes involved.

 Do organisms create exact copies of themselves?

-The process of replication is not completely reliable.
-During the time of DNA replication, some changes occur.
-Eventually, this creates a DNA different from the original one.
+At the time of formation of gametes, meiosis occurs.
+Eventually, this creates a DNA different from the parent cell due to crossing over and recombination.
 A change in the information on DNA implies it is the initiation of variation.
 Altered DNA copy will code for the proteins different from the original one.
 Different proteins lead to variation in the organism.
 The body designs that an organism inherited from its parent will not be considered anymore.
 This variation might be drastic or slow.
-Variation during reproduction is an inbuilt tendency and it laid a pathway for evolution.
+Variation during reproduction is an inbuilt tendency and it lays a pathway for evolution.

 In an asexually reproducing organism, variation is limited.
 Organisms create exact copies of themselves, a clone.
 But the chances of variation are very high in a sexually reproducing organism.